Pete Astudillo: 1992: Solo career with Oxygeno and Entre a Mi Mundo

 Abraham Quintanilla (pictured in 2020) signed Astudillo to his Q-Productions label and began managing him during his solo career.

 Los Dinos supported Astudillo's desire to go solo.
 With A. B.'s support, they began work on his debut album during their spare time amidst Selena y Los Dinos' busy schedule.
-Astudillo's rapid rise led Abraham and EMI Latin to recognize his potential as a solo artist.
+EMI Latin and Abraham believed Astudillo had potential as a solo artist.
 Los Dinos contributed instrumentally to his album, with A. B. co-writing six tracks and producing the record.
-Music critic for the Corpus Christi Caller-Times, Rene Cabrera, proclaimed Astudillo as possessing the requisite attributes to succeed as a soloist, noting his adept vocal abilities harmonized with a polished and commanding stage demeanor.
+Music critic for the Corpus Christi Caller-Times, Rene Cabrera, proclaimed Astudillo as possessing the requisite attributes to succeed as a soloist, noting his vocal abilities harmonized with a polished and commanding stage demeanor.

 Astudillo and his band Oxygeno began as opening acts to Selena y Los Dinos.
 Abraham became Astudillo's manager and signed him to his Q-Productions label with distribution through EMI Latin.
 Astudillo released his debut album, Entregate a Mi, in January 1992.
 By March, Entregate a Mi was performing well in local markets.
-The singles, "Un Hombre Busca Una Mujer", a cover of Luis Miguel, "Porque Le Gusta Bailar Cumbia", "Nada Nada", and the title track, were receiving heavy airplay in Albuquerque, New Mexico, Austin, McAllen, Lubbock, Alice, Laredo, Corpus Christi, and Houston, Texas.
+The singles, "Un Hombre Busca Una Mujer", a cover of Luis Miguel, "Porque Le Gusta Bailar Cumbia", "Nada Nada", and the title track, were receiving heavy airplay in various cities.
 "Porque Le Gusta Bailar Cumbia" was often the most requested song by fans.